Kellen Winslow II

-Kellen Boswell Winslow II (born July 21, 1983) is an American former professional football player and convicted rapist who was a tight end in the National Football League (NFL).
-Playing college football for the Miami Hurricanes, he earned unanimous All-American honors and recognition as the top college tight end in 2003.
-He won a BCS national championship with Miami in 2001.
+Kellen Boswell Winslow II (born July 21, 1983) is an American former professional football tight end who played in the National Football League (NFL) for 10 seasons.
+The son of Pro Football Hall of Fame tight end Kellen Winslow, he played college football for the Miami Hurricanes, he won the John Mackey Award and earned unanimous All-American in 2003.
+He was selected sixth overall by the Cleveland Browns in the 2004 NFL draft.

-Winslow announced his eligibility for the 2004 NFL draft and was selected by the Cleveland Browns with the sixth overall pick.
-He played four seasons for the Browns and was named to the Pro Bowl in 2007.
-He also played for the Tampa Bay Buccaneers, New England Patriots, and New York Jets.
-Winslow last played in the NFL in 2013, but attempted comebacks in 2017 and 2018.
-In 2019, he was convicted of rape and sexual battery.
+Winslow received Pro Bowl honors in 2007 with the Browns, but his tenure was marked by injuries and conflict with management, leading to his departure after five years.
+He spent his next three seasons with the Tampa Bay Buccaneers.
+Winslow last played for the New England Patriots and New York Jets for one season each.
+In 2019, Winslow pleaded guilty to rape and sexual battery and sentenced in 2021 to 14 years in prison.

 Early life

 Winslow was born in San Diego, California, the son of San Diego Chargers tight end Kellen Winslow, a member of the Pro Football Hall of Fame.
 He attended Patrick Henry High School, in San Diego, for his freshmen and sophomore years of high school and Scripps Ranch High School for his junior and senior years.